lambdaisland/kaocha-junit-xml/README.md

 After reports that the output was not compatible with Azure Devops Pipeline the output was changed to adhere to [this schema](https://github.com/windyroad/JUnit-Schema/blob/49e95a79cc0bfba7961aaf779710a43a4d3f96bd/JUnit.xsd).

-The `--add-location-metadata` flag was added to enhance `testcase` output with test location metadata à la [pytest](https://docs.pytest.org/en/latest/how-to/output.html?highlight=junit#creating-junitxml-format-files).
+The `--junit-xml-add-location-metadata` flag was added to enhance `testcase` output with test location metadata à la [pytest](https://docs.pytest.org/en/latest/how-to/output.html?highlight=junit#creating-junitxml-format-files).
 This allows for integration with various tools on GitHub Actions for producing annotations on files in commits/PRs with test failure data.
 For example, the